Sharing published forms

 Accessing a Form Page URL

-Embedding a form on a website
+Adding a form to a page on your website

 Sharing a QR code

 Having built the perfect form, you'll now want to share the form and begin collecting responses.
-Depending on the form's settings - public, private, or anonymous - and the intended audience, you can easily share forms in a variety of ways:
+Depending on the form's settings - public, private or anonymous - and the intended audience, you can easily share forms in a variety of ways:

 - Embed a form or a Form Page link on a page on your website.